11 Natural Ways To Improve Liver Function

 Things to do to help your liver…

 • Cut out food additives.
 Your liver becomes overworked when it has to filter out and neutralize food additives.
-Eat wholesome foods that are free of over-processing, color additives, flavor additives and food preservatives and your liver will not have to work so hard.
+Eat wholesome foods that are free of over-processing, colour additives, flavour additives and food preservatives and your liver will not have to work so hard.

 • Eat fresh beets and carrots.
 These are two vegetables known for powerfully cleansing the liver.
 Along with these non-green vegetables, eat plenty of green vegetables.
 Green vegetables contain chlorophyll, which is also a liver cleanser.